arriven/db1000n/docs/advanced-docs/configuration.md

 ## Config file reference

+This doc gets outdated frequently as the project is under active development but you can always check up to date configuration examples in `examples/config` folder

 The config is expected to be in json format and has following configuration values:

 - `jobs` - `[array]` array of attack job definitions to run, should be defined inside the root object